Ravishing Success for L-Acoustics on ‘Hrafn: Conversations with Odin’

 Syva was chosen for the vertical directivity of the cabinet which allowed the Novatech team to steer audio into the listening plane, making sure no energy was wasted or lost through environmental factors such as tree canopies.
 Aesthetically, Syva’s slim profile perfectly blended into the surrounding environment.

-To help deal with the unusual setting, L-Acoustics Soundvision software was utilised for this immersive installation.
+To help deal with the unusual setting, L-Acoustics Soundvision software was utilized for this immersive installation.
 It allowed Watson and Dark Lab to see a visual representation of their calculations as well as any anomalies, which could then be discussed and rectified before installation.
-Soundvision was also used as a visual reference for the arborists, who were physically rigging Syva to the trees - the highest tree climbed was around 40 metres and had a diameter that narrows to around 200 millimetres at that height.
+Soundvision was also used as a visual reference for the arborists, who were physically rigging Syva to the trees – the highest tree climbed was around 40 meters and had a diameter that narrows to around 200 millimeters at that height.
 Wickens worked out the angles in advance to ensure the system gave the best coverage; this meant that riggers only needed to climb each tree once, hanging the speakers in the perfect position, without the need for adjustments.